 After graduating from Dartmouth College magna cum laude in 1981 Slayton was a Fulbright Scholar to Asia – earning a Masters in Asia Studies in 1982 from the University of the Philippines.
 He then ran regional programs in Asia, Africa and Latin America for international non-profits such as World Vision International.
 In 1990 he graduated with honors from the Harvard Business School and then worked for McKinsey and Company for five years.
 Hired out of McKinsey to help run Paramount’s Technology Group in Palo Alto, California – Slayton remained in Silicon Valley for 10 years as a public and private company CEO and then a venture capitalist.
 As a CEO he was responsible for a number of successful turnarounds such as Paragraph International and MySoftware.
 As the Managing Director of Slayton Capital he was on the Board of Advisors of Google and Salesforce.com as well as Bloom Energy.

 Slayton continues to work as a venture capitalist through his firm Slayton Capital.
-He is the Chairman of PromoteU Digital and is actively involved with a number of early stage high tech companies.
-He is also a Distinguished Visiting Professor of Leadership at UIBE Business School in Beijing.
-He teaches on occasion at the Tuck School of Business at Dartmouth College as well as the Harvard Business School and Stanford’s GSB.
+He is the Chairman of RecycleNow of Dallas, Texas; and is actively involved with a number of early stage high tech companies.
+He is also a Distinguished Visiting Professor of Leadership at Peking University Business School in Beijing.
+He teaches at the Harvard Business School and Stanford’s GSB.
 His most recent book “Be A Better Dad Today!” was published by Regal Publishing for Father’s Day 2012 and has sold more than 1 million copies to date and has been translated into 15 languages including Urdu, Japanese, Bahasa and Burmese.

-Slayton and his wife, Marina, founded the Slayton Family Foundation in 1999 and the Fellowship of Fathers Foundation in 2011.
+Slayton founded the Slayton Family Foundation in 1999 and transformed it into Fellowship of Fathers Foundation in 2011.
 He then founded Family First Global as the international arm of FoFF in 2012.
 Both are U.S. 501(c)3 non-profit charity service organizations.

 Education & Business Career